Zi-hao-Wei/Zi-hao-Wei.github.io/index.md

 Here is **Zihao Wei**.

-I am a second year master student majoring in **Computer Science** at Universtiy of Michigan - Ann Arbor.
+I am a second-year master's student majoring in **Computer Science** at the University of Michigan - Ann Arbor.
 Currently, I serve as a research assistant, advised by [Prof. Andrew Owens](https://andrewowens.com/).
-I previously worked with with [Prof. Cihang Xie](https://cihangxie.github.io/) and [Prof. Yuyin Zhou](https://yuyinzhou.github.io/) during the summer research at UCSC.
+I previously worked with [Prof. Cihang Xie](https://cihangxie.github.io/) and [Prof. Yuyin Zhou](https://yuyinzhou.github.io/) during the summer research at UCSC.
+Also, I have also worked with [Prof. Chengbin Ma](https://sites.google.com/view/chbma17/home) at SJTU.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *zihaowei@umich.edu*

 ## Academic Background

-**<font color='red'>[Highlight]</font> I am actively looking for PhD position to start in 2025 Fall.
-Contact me if you have any leads!**

 - **Aug 2023 - Present:** University of Michigan (MS, Computer Science)
 - **Aug 2021 - Apr 2023:** University of Michigan (BSE, Computer Science)